 - Teach decision-making skills and how to take responsibility for education progress.

-- Participate in training facilitated by the department to stay current and knowledgeable of department, college and university-wide programs and requirements.
+- Engage in training facilitated by the department to stay current and knowledgeable of department, college and university-wide programs and requirements.

 Students are encouraged to meet with their assigned academic advisor at least once a semester to ensure they remain on track with their intended degree plan.
 To schedule an appointment, students may call or visit.